 Lumbopelvic dysfunction can occur due to the following:

 Weakness or tightness in the muscles that surround the pelvis and/or are within the pelvic girdle

 Damage to ligaments

 Hyper or hypomobility

-Pain or muscle spasms due to an increase of stress or strain on lumbopelvic joints
+Pain or muscle spasms due to an increase in stress or strain on lumbopelvic joints

-Low back pain or stiffness in the lumbar spine region can be due to decreasedbetween your lumbar spine and pelvis also known as Lumbopelvic rhythm dysfunction.
-To address this issue, your Physical Therapist can help you be mindful of your body awareness, promote neuromuscular re-education, and help you to learn the basics of healthy movement patterns
+Low back pain or stiffness in the lumbar spine region can be due to decreased coordination between your lumbar spine and pelvis also known as Lumbopelvic rhythm dysfunction.
+To address this issue, your Physical Therapist can help you be mindful of your body awareness, promote neuromuscular re-education, and help you to learn the basics of healthy movement patterns.